TacklePika/MemoryGameProject/README.md

 The Montserrat Alternates font is the main font with Sans Serif as the fallback font.
 This font looks fun and informal.
 ### Images
 - Images are crucial for a memory game.
-- They must be clear and eye-catching to capture children's attention.
+- They must be eye-catching to capture children's attention.
-- They need to be easily identifiable so the player can remember them.
+- They need to be identifiable so the player can remember them.
 - Image size is optimised with particular consideration to fit on mobile devices as this is likely to be the main platform where children will play the game with.
 - Animal images are chosen for young children which they might already be familiar with.